 Earlier on my website, I shared my version of Outback Steakhouse’s Walkabout Soup.
 Now you know I couldn’t share Outback’s soup recipe without sharing their famous Honey Wheat Bushman Bread!

-My version tastes just like Outback’s, but the texture is a little different.
+My version of Outback bread tastes just like Outback’s, but the texture is a little different.
 My version is a bit heartier and more filling…both are things I love in a good loaf of bread, so it’s a win for me!

-- Cut the recipe in half and make just 2 loaves
+- Cut the recipe in half and make just two loaves.

 - Make the entire recipe and freeze what you don’t use (this is what I do).